• Skip to primary navigation

 9. Moist Meats.

-Some meats are appropriate for baby-led weaning, but only when they are moist, and easy to chew, and have been cut up into tiny pieces for ease of use.
-This goes for chicken, which has a chewy consistency easy to choke on, but also other meat types that you need to be careful with.
+Some meats are appropriate for baby-led weaning, but only when they are moist, easy to chew, and have been cut up into tiny pieces for ease of use.
+This goes for chicken, which has a chewy consistency that is easy to choke on, but also other meat types that you need to be careful with.

 10. Pasta.